dwhelan/proc_extensions/README.md

 # Proc Extensions

+Extensions to Proc support source extraction and comparison.

-Methods added to the `Proc` class:
+Optionsally methods can be added to the `Proc` class:
  * `inspect`: returns source code if it can be extracted
  * `source`, `raw_source`: returns source code
  * `==`: determines if two procs have exactly the same source code